From the cultural to historical, here’s a round-up of summer getaways for the whole gang.

 Homestead – Florida means citrus but the Schnebly Redland's Winery in South Miami-Dade County makes wines from exotic fruits.
 Head over for one of the romantic evening events or afternoon tastings.

-John Pennekamp State Park –Swim snorkel or take one of the glass-bottom boats (invented in Florida!) to see nature’s undersea majesty the coral reefs in Key Largo.
+John Pennekamp State Park –Swim snorkel or take one of the glass-bottom boats (invented in Florida!) to see the majesty of the coral reefs in Key Largo.

 Marco Island - If it’s mangroves you’d like to explore Marco Island Ski & Watersports provides a unique eco-friendly guided Waverunner tour of the Ten Thousand Islands mangrove forest or go for a Dolphin Watch cruise.